rmuit/copernica-api/README.md

 outages can occur everywhere.
 This is a semi live document of errors observed:

 Temporary:
 - Curl occasionally returns error 7 "Failed to connect".
 The nature and frequency (relatively high compared to the rest) may make it necessary to treat this as a temporary error.
+This is typically not a hiccup on a single connection, but a service issue that lasts for a few minutes.
 - Copernica occasionally returns HTTP response codes 503 (Service Unavailable) and 504 (gateway timeout), along with a HTML body with title "Loadbalancer Error" and a header mentioning "too many requests to handle".
 These typically